Interested in enhancing your child’s educational experience at Katonah Elementary School (KES)?

 This committee is responsible for working with our vendor to design and produce KES and John Jay specific Spirit Wear.
 Items include but are not limited to water bottles, shirts, shorts, pants, lanyard, stuffed animals, etc. There is usually a sale that begins in October, with those items being distributed just before the holiday season and then a Spring sale.
 The committee will also be responsible for selling items at school events (back to school celebration, family dance, etc.).

-This committee will organize and run an adult fundraising gala at a local venue.
+This committee will organize and run an adult fundraising event at a local venue.
 Committee members will secure a location, create a theme, secure all vendors/donations (music, entertainment, lights, food, parking, etc) and set up/clean up.
 The committee will also run an action/raffle (silent and/or live) which entails obtaining donations for items to auction.
 Communicating and promoting the event includes a save the date and invitations.

 Staff Appreciation

 Coordinates welcome-back staff breakfast, holiday gift for support staff, an annual appreciation week which includes an acknowledgement per day and the annual luncheon and end of year farewell luncheon.
 Responsible for Nurse, Custodian, Librarian and Admin Assistant and Admin appreciation day gifts.
-Also added the past 2 years, 50th day of school celebration for teachers which have been treats/baked goods in the lounge.
+Also added the past 2 years, the 50th day of school celebration for teachers which have been treats/baked goods in the lounge.
 These events are the PTO’s way of thanking faculty and staff for their efforts during the year.
 Volunteers are recruited for the annual luncheon to prepare dishes, set up, serve and clean-up

 Welcoming